 Directors are ‘office holders’ which means that any money relating to directorial duties must be subject to PAYE.
 For other company work NOT related to the role of director, in theory, it may be possible for them to do this on a self-employed basis, by being hired by their own company to carry out the work on its behalf.
 But this would only usually happen if they have some real specialist skill unrelated to the company's normal business and they provide this to other businesses as well as their own, for example.
 This would be very unusual in a personal service company scenario, particularly for those on relatively modest incomes, therefore we do not consider the possibility any further in our guidance.

 But I was self-employed under IR35/the off payroll rules?

-The IR35 rules/off payroll rules may be causing some confusion as to whether the SEISS can apply.
+The IR35 rules/off payroll rules may have caused some confusion as to whether the SEISS could apply.
 These rules say that if a director looks like an employee of the end client they work for, but for their limited company, then they should pay the same level of tax/NIC as an ordinary employee.
 We explain more here on our website.